14paxton/14paxton.github.io/MacNotes/UsersAndGroups.md

 ### Create the new group 'newgroup' and assign it an ID

 <div style="padding: 15px; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
     One thing you have to take care when choosing a group id is that the id is not already used by another group.
-In order to list the existing group ids in numerical order you can do:
+In order to list the existing group ids in numerical order, you can do:
 <p>
 <code>
 dscl . -list /groups PrimaryGroupID | awk '{print $2}' | sort -n